-Registration is now open for a 4-day joint workshop which combines the approaches of Raising Calculus to the Surface and The Vector Calculus Bridge Project.
-The workshop will be held June 22-25, 2020 at Concordia University in Irvine, California.
+Applications are now open for a 4.5-day joint workshop which combines the approaches of Raising Calculus to the Surface and The Vector Calculus Bridge Project.
+The workshop will be held Sunday evening on June 25th through Thursday afternoon, June 29th, at Concordia University in Irvine, California.
 The curriculum for Raising Calculus and The Vector Calculus Bridge Project nicely complement and support one another: They both approach multivariable/vector calculus from a geometric perspective and utilize group-based activities to provide opportunities for students to discover and explore underlying mathematical concepts.
 Participants in the workshop will

 - Investigate multivariable and vector calculus topics from a geometric viewpoint using multiple representations,